-February 28, 2022
+March 7, 2022

 Acknowledgements.
-This work was conducted under contract with SIOFA, project SER2021-04.
+This work was conducted under contract with SIOFA, project SER 2021-04.
 We appreciate discussions of data characteristics and approaches to assessment with Pierre Peries, Tom Nishida and Alistair Dunn, as well as comments and corrections to the first version of this report by Alistair Dunn and Thierry Clot.
+We also acknowledge discussions and request to extend our analysis as a result of SERAWG4 held on March 1-2, 2022.
 We further express our gratitude to Patrick Cordue for the writing of the original CASAL code that we modified and extended to conduct part of the work reported here.